Ealing Community Advocacy

 What can an Independent Advocate do for you?

-Our Independent Advocates work in the community for anyone living within the London Borough of Ealing.
+Our Independent Advocates work in the community for adults (18+) living within the London Borough of Ealing.
 We provide non-statutory advocacy for issues relating to care and treatment.

 · Provide information about your legal rights and support you to use them

 · Defend and promote your rights for you when you can’t

 · Accompany you to meetings and support you

 · Explore options and choices in your care so you make informed decisions

 · Listen to your views and concerns

 · Make judgements about you

 Living in Ealing

 Phone 020 8571 7454